pasquelab/Human-XIST-XCI_AP/SCRIPT/Fig_S5D_bulkRNAseq_expression-heatmap.md

 ### Heatmap (R)

-The output abundance.tsv files were renamed (adding sample name, to differenciate them from one another) and then processed on R to generate a heatmap using the following R script.
+The output abundance.tsv files were renamed (adding sample name, to differenciate them from one another) and then processed on R/4.3.2 to generate a heatmap using the following R script.
 This script requires a gtf file (here gencode.v31.annotation.gtf):

 ```
 library(ggplot2)